 To be honest, Mandarin and Cantonese are really only useful if you plan to travel to China, Macau or Taiwan.
 As an aside, I’d highly recommend visiting Taiwan.
 It’s an amazing place.
 Other places with high numbers of Mandarin and Cantonese speakers, like Singapore and Hong Kong, for instance, also have English as an official language.
 But it can be fun to randomly converse in Cantonese with a Chinese store owner in Tonga.
 Or have a conversation in Mandarin with an old Chinese couple in Mauritania.

-Special Mention – Arabic
+Languages to Help you Travel the World Special Mention – Arabic

 Arabic is a beautiful Semitic language with a long history.
 Unlike most modern languages, it is written right to left, which is pretty cool.
 While it has slightly more native speakers than Russian and is spoken in more countries, it tends to exist in places where English and French are spoken due to colonisation.
 For instance, it is the main language in Egypt and Lebanon, but tourism and colonisation have ensured that English is prominent in Egypt and French and English are prominent in Lebanon.
 There is also a lot of variation in Arabic dialects, making it a difficult language to learn for general travel.